Antral follicle count is a type of ovarian reserve testing

 What do the test results indicate?

 The antral follicle count is one of the best ways to measure ovarian reserve.
-At our Washington, DC fertility center, we often combine the antral follicle count with anti-mullerian hormone (AMH) and FSH testing to get a complete picture.
+At our Washington, DC fertility center, we often combine this count with anti-mullerian hormone (AMH) and FSH testing to get a complete picture.

-The results of the antral follicle count provide important information.
+The results of this count provide important information.

 - If the number of follicles is fewer than 10 in both ovaries, it implies a low ovarian reserve and usually indicates that a woman may not respond well to fertility treatment.